Find out how an apprenticeship can help you grow your business. Choose from employing new staff or upskilling your existing staff.

 • prepare a written agreement

-• advise on how to obtain the funding available
+• advise on how to get the funding available

 • assist with recruitment